webdev-dave/reddit-museum/README.md

 ## To Do List

+- get rid of any lag in embedGal transitions
+- get rid of auto animation on main image load
+- create touch/swipe effect for gallery on mobile
 - fix loading effect
 - add hover effect for hamburger menu button
 - add a collapse all button in the NavBarMenu